PeGa/jekyll-sitebuilder/README.md

 ### Running it

-Once the image is built, you need to build the container with the appropriate parameters.
+Once the image is built, you need to run the container with the appropriate parameters.

+> Notice that this action will set up the Jekyll environment and it will generate content for the first time.

 ```
 $ sudo docker run --name mysite -v /path/to/mysite/jekyllsource:/site jekyll-builder